 Warning: Once you start learning about herbs you’ll never venture out into the yard or go on a nature walk in quite the same way again.
 You’ll be constantly looking at plants and identifying them and you’ll most likely get your friends and family involved, too.

 Let’s talk for just a sec about using herbs.
 When I first got into more natural remedies I had this misconception that if it’s natural, it’s safe.
-Not all natural remedies are safe for every person or every situation.
-You have to really understand the herb or essential oil, how it works, dangers and side effects, because they do exist.
+Not all-natural remedies are safe for every person or every situation.
+You have to really understand the herb or essential oil, how it works, dangers, and side effects, because they do exist.

 I don’t say this to scare you or turn you off from natural medicine.
 Not in the least, but we have to be responsible when using herbs and nature as medicines.

 I’m not a doctor.
 This post isn’t meant as a diagnosis or a treatment plan for you, just so we’re clear, it’s for educational and entertainment purposes.
-I believe this to be true for modern and holistic/natural medicine, each person has to be responsible for what they use and do their own due diligence.
+I believe this to be true for modern and holistic/natural medicine, each person has to be responsible for what they use and does their own due diligence.
 I talk about treatment plans with my doctor, my naturopath, my pharmacist (who happens to also be my boss in my day job), and do further research online or in books.
 I recommend you do the same.

 Because calendula is considered a gentle herb, you’ll find it in a lot of natural products for children and infants, as well.
 I infuse oil with calendula blossoms to make a homemade soothing salve, featured in my new book The Made-From-Scratch Life: Simple Ways to Create a Natural Home or this Herbal Wound Healing Salve Recipe – Easy DIY

 Calendula is part of the Asteraceae family, so obviously, if you have allergies to marigolds or other members of this family, you’ll be allergic to calendula, too.
 Calendula can also be used in tea and has been used to color butter and cheeses.